qiskit-community/ffsim/README.md

 Installing ffsim from source requires the following system dependencies:

 - A Rust compiler.
 See [these instructions](https://www.rust-lang.org/tools/install).
 - A BLAS implementation.
-For example:
+On macOS, ffsim uses the [Accelerate](https://developer.apple.com/documentation/accelerate) framework that is included with the operating system.
+On Linux, you can try installing [OpenBLAS](https://www.openblas.net/) using your system package manager:

   - Arch Linux: